 'Lighting up a tree is a great idea as it becomes the focal point in the garden when you are both inside and out,' says Thalia Shaw, owner of Sparkle Lighting.
 'A lit garden is beautiful to look out onto.'

-This example demonstrates how a simple string or two of fairy lights can totally transform a garden tree.
+This example demonstrates how the simple addition of fairy lights or string lights can totally transform a garden tree.
 The warm glow creates a magical vista from all angles, including from the nearby windows.
 It's the perfect solution to liven up bare winter branches and would add a lovely dose of ambience come summer too, amongst the fresh green foliage.

 2. Cosy up your outdoor living area